 Boyhood, released in 2014, arguably his tour-de-force – although this writer loves School of Rock with a deep and abiding passion – is fascinating in any number of ways.

 It’s twelve-year shooting schedule allows us to see aging and transformation on an organic level that is difficult to reproduce convincingly.
 The narrative is subtly influenced by changes in the wider world between shoots.
-This brings a verisimilitude – we more readily allow ourselves to believe what we are seeing is true, because on some level, it is.
+This brings a verisimilitude – we more readily allow ourselves to believe what we are seeing on screen is true, because on some level, it is.

 The persistence and the patience required to stagger a production in this way is astounding.
 That mainstream cinema allowed him to make a movie like that is equally astonishing.
 This is, after all, an industry so obsessed with short-termism that it would reboot, reiterate and abandon a property entirely in the time it took Linklater to finish this one project.

 Yet, the kicker here is that 12 years is nothing.
 To the boy, it’s a lifetime.
 To the adults, it’s just another phase, which, if you weren’t paying attention, went by in the blink of an eye.

 Even his most traditional movies are one layer deeper than they seem.
 School of Rock has a meta-narrative – those children would grow, quickly and irresistibly, until they were adults, before we were ready.
 I don’t believe that he hadn’t thought of that, and felt its potential as part and parcel of the whole moving forward.

 Right now, Linklater is working on a film version of Merrily We Roll Along, due to be completed in 2039, with the twenty-year story to be told in reverse.
 Obviously.